lexermal/website-weixler-me/blog/Basic-cluster-setup/05 Setup Longhorn.md

         '--disable=local-storage'
 ```

-Restart the node and the storage is fixed.
+Restart the node, and the storage is fixed.
 **These steps need to be done on every master node!**

 ## Troubleshoot Attach and Detach loop
-If it happends that the Longhorn UI shows that a PVC gets attached and seconds later detached in a loop the following helps.
+If it happens that the Longhorn UI shows that a PVC gets attached and seconds later detached in a loop, the following helps.

 The issue why the PVC does not get mounted is because the volume size does not match.
-You can find the error message in the **longhron-manager* pod
+You can find the error message in the **longhorn-manager* pod
 ```
 time="2022-11-17T16:24:02Z" level=warning msg="pvc-0646006d-ea7b-4dee-abed-6d6cde9a5137-e-3d30d9e2: time=\"2022-11-17T15:05:54Z\" level=warning msg=\"backend tcp://10.42.1.101:10015 size does not match 5368709120 != 32212254720 in the engine initiation phase\""
 ```